 Husband.
 Father.
 Grandfather.
 Coach.
 Businessman.
 Leader.
-At 64 years young, these are all words that are used to describe first term U.S. Representative Mike Kelly.
+At 64 years young, these are all words that are used to describe U.S. Representative Mike Kelly.
 Many will try to call him Congressman, but he insists on “Representative” or preferably, “Just Mike.”

 Born to a middle class family in Pittsburgh but raised in Butler, Pennsylvania, Mike, his wife Vicki and family have worked hard to achieve the American dream.
 After graduating from the University of Notre Dame, Mike went to work for the family business, Kelly Chevrolet-Cadillac, Inc. that was founded by Mike’s dad in the 1950’s.
 Mike purchased the dealership in 1995 and has expanded the business to include Hyundai and Kia Franchises.

 Kelly Automotive employs over 100 people from western Pennsylvania.
 Mike has received national recognition in the automobile business including Chairman of the Hyundai Eastern Region Dealer Council and Vice Chairman of the Hyundai National Dealer Council.
 Mike was also the Secretary and Treasurer of the Hyundai initiative “Hope on Wheels,” which has donated over $14 million to childhood cancer research institutions.